share this page

 Before you leave the military, you should take advantage of the many benefits the service provides, and make decisions about replacing some of the benefits you may lose.

 - Make the most of your transition resources.
-Attend your service's Transition Assistance briefings to learn about benefits you can retain and those you must replace.
-The transition centers have many resources to help with your move from a military to a civilian career.
+Attend your service's Transition Assistance Program briefings to learn about benefits you can retain and those you must replace.
+The transition program has many resources to help with your move from a military to a civilian career.

 - Update your legal documents.
 Before you leave the military, meet with the legal affairs office on the installation to make sure your will, power of attorney, health-care proxy, guardian papers and any other legal documents are up to date.
 These services are free to you.
 You can also find an Armed Forces Legal Assistance Program Office in your area, or contact the American Bar Association Home Front program for assistance.